Click here for the Climate Food Guide Flipbook & PDF

 Statistics vary greatly based on which components are measured, how they are measured, predispositions of researchers, and a host of other variables.
 As such, we strive for transparency and use ranges for statistics as appropriate.

-Thus, the recommendation is to minimize
+Our recommendation is to minimize (ideally eliminate) animal-sourced foods.

 The term "minimize" is used to reflect the realities of culture, economics, and food security in particular areas, while still promoting the most reduction possible.
+Ideally, eliminating all animal-sourced foods for those who can.

 Even poultry, which consume "only" twice as much food as they produce, are two-fold wasteful.
 Poultry only seem efficient because they're compared to large mammals.
-Further, the feed convertor inefficiencies do not include the additional land, water and energy used in all livestock production.
+Further, the feed convertor inefficiencies do not include the additional land, water, and energy used in all livestock production.

 Even more so, there are massive amounts of grazing land currently in use that could regenerate and increase photosynthetic (thus carbon-capturing) capacity if grazing was decreased.